aoguerrero/tagutil/README.md

 - /Artist/Title.xxx

-And writes the information in the tag files, removing all other tags (including album art, track number, genre, etc.)
+And writes the information inside the tag fields, removing all other fields (including album art, track number, genre, etc.)

 The fields in the tags are saved as: